I am a qualified SENCO with experience of teaching in mainstream schools and specialist schools.

 • Qualified Teacher Learning and Skills (QTLS)

-support for students with a handicap lessons closeby?
+support for students with autism lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest support for students with autism lessons to help you.
+Superprof can also suggest support for students with dyslexia lessons to help you.